mikeswoods/cis520-project/code/README.txt

 This is SVM with the Training Counts.

 *eigenwords_logit_reg
-Bigram matrices were generated from the combined training and quiz sets.
+Bigram matrices were generated from the combined training and quiz sets (using the complete text as found in metadata).
 We ran SVD on the bigram matrices, generating reduced-dimension left and right singular vectors (U and V respectively) for each word in the vocabulary.
 Predictors for each document were the average position (centroid) of the document's words in the reduced-dimension space.

 This model uses these centroids (in both U- and V-space) as features in a logistic regression classifier.